Greenland

 Molveno, Italy

-Molveno is a comune (municipality) in Trentino in the northern Italian region of Trentino-Alto Adige/Südtirol, located about 40 kilometers (25 mi) northwest of Trento.
+Molveno is a comune (municipality) in Trentino, part of the northern Italian region Trentino-Alto Adige/Südtirol.
+It is located about 40 kilometers (25 mi) northwest of Trento.

 Ponte di Legno, Italy

-Ponte di Legno (Pònt in the Camunian dialect) is an Italian comune of 1,729 inhabitants in Val Camonica, province of Brescia, in Lombardy.
+Ponte di Legno (Pònt in the Camunian dialect) is an Italian comune with 1,729 inhabitants, located in Val Camonica, province of Brescia, Lombardy.

 Varenna, Italy

-Varenna is a comune (municipality) on Lake Como in the Province of Lecco in the Italian region Lombardy, located about 60 kilometers (37 mi) north of Milan and about 20 kilometers (12 mi) northwest of Lecco.
+Varenna is a comune (municipality) on Lake Como in the Province of Lecco, Lombardy region, Italy.
+It is located about 60 kilometers (37 mi) north of Milan and about 20 kilometers (12 mi) northwest of Lecco.

 Milan, Italy

-Milan is a city in northern Italy, capital of Lombardy, and the second-most populous city in Italy after Rome, with the city proper having a population of 1,366,037 while its province-level municipality has a population of 3,235,000.
-Its continuously built-up urban area (that stretches beyond the boundaries of the Metropolitan City of Milan) has a population estimated to be about 5,270,000 over 1,891 square kilometers (730 square miles), ranking 4th in the European Union.
-The wider Milan metropolitan area, known as Greater Milan, is a polycentric metropolitan region that extends over central Lombardy and eastern Piedmont and which counts an estimated total population of 7.5 million, making it by far the largest metropolitan area in Italy.
-Milan served as capital of the Western Roman Empire from 286 to 402 and the Duchy of Milan during the middle and early modern age.
+Milan, the capital of Lombardy in northern Italy, is the second most populous city in Italy after Rome.
+The city proper has a population of 1,366,037, while its metropolitan city area holds 3,235,000 residents.
+Its continuously built-up urban area extends beyond the metropolitan boundaries, encompassing an estimated 5,270,000 people over 1,891 square kilometers (730 square miles), ranking fourth in the European Union.
+The wider Milan metropolitan area, known as Greater Milan, is a polycentric region extending over central Lombardy and eastern Piedmont, counting an estimated total population of 7.5 million, making it by far Italy's largest metropolitan area.
+Milan served as the capital of the Western Roman Empire from 286 to 402 AD and of the Duchy of Milan during the Middle Ages and early modern period.

 Venice, Italy